 - RTMC has a standard procedure that includes notifications to the Florida Highway Patrol.

 Phase 3 – Currently underway, in 2015 CFX received board approval to expand the pilot program to design and construct additional ramp locations on the CFX system.
 As of February 2017, an additional 29 ramp locations have had the WWD equipment installed.
 This brings the total to 34 ramp locations that are equipped with WWD countermeasures developed under this program.
-This includes locations on SR 408, SR 528, SR 417, SR 414 and SR 429.
+This includes locations on State Road 408, State Road 528, State Road 417, State Road 414 and State Road 429.

 For information on this project, contact: